Program focus: Mental Health

 Program focus: Behaviour Difficulty, Child Welfare, Life Skills, Mental Health, Trauma

 Priority Access for Child Welfare (PACW) Services helps children and youth that are at-risk of being placed in child welfare because of challenges at home; severe difficulties at school that could lead to loss of school placement; or has significant mental health and/or addiction issues and child welfare has become involved.
-Depending on the need of the family, therapists can meet with youth and their caregivers between 1 to 2 times per week.
+Depending on the need of the family, therapists can meet with youth and their caregivers weekly or bi-weekly for 3 to 6 months.

 The goals of the program are to reduce the severity of the difficulties in the home, improve relationships and reduce the risk for out-of-home placement.
 Services are offered in a range of settings (e.g. our office, the community, child welfare office and sometimes the home) using a treatment plan that is created collaboratively with the child/youth/family.
 Trained therapists provide children/youth/families with tools to help develop healthy behaviours, better relationships and enable youth to function positively and effectively in the home whilst addressing their mental health and/or addiction issues.